imee12/assignments/object-literals/README.md

 ## Normal Mode

-Create a single page products listing that includes the name, description, and price of at least 6 products.
+Create a single page products listing that includes the name, description, image, and price of at least 6 products.
 Markup cannot exist on the page for each individual product, but should be inserted using jQuery/javascript in your main.js file.
 Your data file also should not contain any html markup.

 ## Hard Mode